Improving Exoplanet Detection Power: Multivariate Gaussian Process Models for Stellar Activity: power-based model selection

+In Steps 3 and 4 of Algorithm 3, we {\edits screen} the models and create the short-list by {\edits computing the criteria $\overline{\Delta\text{AIC}}$, $\overline{\Delta\text{BIC}}$, and $\overline{\Delta\text{CV}}$, which average across 10 screening datasets}, and are specified by \eqref{eqn:average_crit}.
+The specifics of our CV procedure are given in Appendix \ref{app:CV}.
+For the sake of illustration we include the best five models under each criterion in the short-list.

-Next, we simulate datasets with injected planet signals.
-In practice, the specific simulations that should be performed will depend on the instrument in question, our understanding of what signals can realistically be detected, and the type of planets we are hunting.
-Often it will be of particular interest to determine the minimum amplitude of a planet RV signal needed to reach a detection power of 0.5, which we call the {\it detection threshold}.
-In this paper, we will choose between the candidate stellar activity at stage two of our model selection procedure by computing the detection threshold for planets with an orbital period of 7 days.
-This period is favorable in the sense that it does not coincide with the stellar rotational period in our SOAP 2.0 simulations (10 days) or its harmonics.
-To generate datasets with planets, we first generate (new) datasets of the form $\{u(t_i),q_{1}(t_i),q_{2}(t_i)\}_{i=1,\dots,n}$ and then add the planet signal $v(t_i;\alpha)$ (given by (\ref{eqn:planet})) to $u(t_i)$, for $i=1,\dots,n$.
-The parameter vectors of the injected signals are given by $\alpha = (K,M_0=1.5,\tau_p=7,\omega=1,e=0.2,\gamma=0)$ for amplitudes $K=0.1,0.2,0.25,\dots,1.45,1.5,2$ m/s, and 50 simulations are generated under each setting.
+Step 5 of Algorithm 3 applies Algorithm 2 to assess the planet detection power under the short-listed models.
+For each model, Step 2 of Algorithm 2 approximates the null distribution of the LRT statistic $\Delta$ by computing it for the 1000 replicate datasets stored in $Y_N$ (recall that $Y_A=(Y_N,Y_P)$).
+Details of the optimization approach used are given in Appendix \ref{app:D}.
+Step 3(ii) of Algorithm 2, injects planet signals into the {\edits 800} replicate datasets stored in $Y_P$.
+In practice, the specific null and planet-injected datasets that should be used in the power approximations will depend on the type of activity expected, the instrument in question, our understanding of what signals can realistically be detected, and the type of planets we are hunting.
+In this paper, we inject planets with an orbital period of 7 days and RV signal amplitudes close to or below the current detection threshold of $\sim$ 1 m/s.
+The 7 day period is favorable in the sense that it does not coincide with the stellar rotational period in our dataset (10 days) or its harmonics.
+To inject a planet signal we simply add $v(t_i;\alpha)$ (given by (\ref{eqn:planet})) to $u(t_i)$, for $i=1,\dots,n$, and remove the superfluous offset term, see (\ref{eqn:add_planet}).
+The parameter vectors of the injected signals are given by $\alpha = (K,M_0=1.5,\tau_p=7,\omega=1,e=0.2,\gamma=0)$ for amplitudes {\edits $K=0.01,0.02,\dots,0.16$ m/s}.
+Planet signals corresponding to each setting of $\alpha$ are injected into 50 replicate datasets.
 In practice, the parameters $M_0$, $\omega$, $e$, and $\gamma$ have less impact on the planet signal than $K$ and $\tau_p$ and the fixed values used here are reasonably typical.
-(Note that {\it all} the planet parameters are fitted in our procedure.)
-Finally, for each dataset, we compute $\Delta$ for the current stellar activity model being considered and reject the null of no planet if $\Delta$ is greater than the 0.99 quantile of the relevant null distribution, i.e., that constructed using the current stellar activity model.
-The number of rejections across the 50 simulations at a given value of $K$ provides an estimate of the detection power at that planet signal amplitude.
-The approximate detection threshold is then determined by finding the $K$ value for which the detection power is approximately 0.5.
-The final model we select is the one with the smallest detection threshold.
+Note that {\it all} the planet parameters are fitted in our procedure.